balassy/solar-wifi-weather-station/README.md

 - [Acknowledgements](#acknowledgements)
 - [About the author](#about-the-author)

-(This Table of Contents is generated with [nGitHubTOC](https://imthenachoman.github.io/nGitHubTOC/), but [sompylasar's solution](https://github.com/isaacs/github/issues/215#issuecomment-456598835) is also very usable.)
+(This Table of Contents was generated with [nGitHubTOC](https://imthenachoman.github.io/nGitHubTOC/), but [sompylasar's solution](https://github.com/isaacs/github/issues/215#issuecomment-456598835) is also very usable.)

 ## Getting started